1. General provisions

 8. Retention period

-In order for VZ to be able to comply with your request for access, you must submit your request in writing to VZ along with a copy of valid official photographic identification (e.g. passport, identity card or driving licence).
+In order for VZ to be able to comply with your request for access, you must generally submit your request in writing to VZ along with a copy of a valid official photographic identification (e.g. passport, identity card or driving licence).

-If your data is processed for marketing purposes, your right to opt out also applies to marketing activities (e.g. mailings, newsletters) and to profiling for marketing purposes.
+If your personal data is processed for marketing purposes, your right to opt out also applies to marketing activities (e.g. mailings, newsletters) and to profiling for marketing purposes.
 You may stop any unwanted marketing activities at any time by informing VZ of your request.